 What the Life Insurance Underwriters Will Want to Know

 - Are you currently on disability?
-The underwriters will also want to know if you are capable of working or if you are on disability.
+Are you capable of working or you are on disability?

-- Have you had any recreational drug or alcohol usage in the past?
-Any type of recreational drug or alcohol usage in the past will also make you a higher risk in the eyes of the underwriters for life insurance coverage.
+- Have you used recreational drug or alcohol use in the past?
+Any type of recreational drug or alcohol usage in the past will also make you a higher risk in the eyes of the underwriters.

-- Do you possess any other health, mental, or mood related disorders?
+- Do you possess any other health, mental, or mood-related disorders?
 The underwriters will want to know if, in addition to ADD/ADHD, you have any additional health or mental disorders, as this could intensify your condition.

 What the Life Insurance Underwriters Need to Know Before Determining Your Rate